franckXu/blog-1/2016/12/03/notes-on-error-handling.rst

 I recently read Joe Duffy's excellent blog post
 `The Error Model <http://joeduffyblog.com/2016/02/07/the-error-model/>`_.
 Joe worked on Midori and has some great insights on error model design.
 I wanted to write down a couple of personal notes on error handling.
-There is still a fair ammount of

 Using the Type System
 ---------------------